srbcheema1/srblib/README.md

 ### Variables Offered

 - debug - a boolean whose value can be changed in ~/.config/srblib/debug.json
+- on_windows - a boolean with value `True` is running on windows

 ### Contact / Social Media